Swimming of a uniform deformable sphere in a viscous incompressible fluid with inertia: Discussion

 Our theory of swimming is based on a perturbation theory to second order in the amplitude of the stroke.
 It is assumed that the flow remains laminar and that turbulence can be neglected in the full range of scale number.
-The assumption is well supported by the recent computer simulations of a two-sphere system by Jones et al. \cite{4}.
+The assumption is well supported by the recent computer simulations of a two-sphere system by Jones et al. \cite{4}, Dombrowski et al. \cite{5}, and Dombrowski and Klotsa \cite{6}.
 In actual swimming the mean swimming velocity will be somewhat reduced by turbulent drag.
-For further confirmation of the theory it would be desirable to carry out computer simulations for a deformable sphere.
+For further confirmation of the theory it would be desirable to carry out computer simulations for a deformable sphere \cite{28}.